13 Transforming data

 For users that are familiar with basic spreadsheet in MS Excel: The dplyr functions allow similar manipulations of tabular data in R. However, spreadsheet users are typically solving many tasks by clicking interface buttons, entering simple formulas, and many copy-and-paste operations.
 While this can be simple and engaging, it is terribly error prone.
 The main problem with spreadsheets is that the process, typically consisting of many small interactive steps, remains transient and is lost, as only the resulting data table is stored.
 If a sequence of 100 steps included a minor error on step 29, we often need to start from scratch.
 Thus, it is very easy to make mistakes and almost impossible to recover from them if they are not noticed immediately.

-By contrast, dplyr provides a series of simple commands for solving tasks like arranging or selecting rows or columns, categorizing variables into groups, and computing simple summary tables.
-Rather than incrementally constructing a spreadsheet and many implicit cut-and-paste operations, dplyr uses sequences of simple commands that explicate the entire process.
+By contrast, dplyr provides a series of functions for solving (sequences of) simple data manipulation tasks (e.g., arranging or selecting rows or columns, categorizing variables into groups, and computing simple summary tables).
+Rather than incrementally constructing a spreadsheet and many implicit cut-and-paste operations, dplyr uses sequences of simple functions that explicate the entire process.
 In the spirit of reproducible research (see Section 1.3), this documents precisely what is being done and allows making corrections later.

 13.3.2 Essential dplyr functions